Tomakin Road and George Bass Drive roundabout

 Cost: $3.5 million, funded by the Australian Government’s Federal Election Commitment Program.

-Timeframe: The project began in June 2018 and is expected to be completed within the 2018-19 financial year.
+Timeframe: The project began in June 2018 and was completed in May 2019.

 Building a roundabout at the intersection of Tomakin Road and George Bass Drive will improve road and pedestrian safety, increase traffic efficiency and road capacity and reduce congestion.

 - constructing a new roundabout at the intersection of George Bass Drive and Tomakin Road